| Advertising on Certified Life Coach.org

 No Child Left Behind - The President's Commitment To Strengthening

-With NCLB, The Nation Made A New Commitment To Reforming
+Education With NCLB, The Nation Made A New Commitment To Reforming

 Education.
 NCLB benefits and empowers children, parents,